ITU-BDSA23-GROUP23/Chirp/docs/report.md

 # 1. Introduction

-In this report we will briefly describe the project work and outcome of our chat-application Cheep.
+In this report we will briefly describe the project work and outcome of our social media application, Chirp.

 # 2. Design and Architecture of Chirp!